 The Good Enterprises Initiative launched in 2019, with the first 12-week Community Business Academy to start on September 24, 2019 on Reynolds Avenue.
 Class seats are limited.
 Scholarships are available.
-Complete this brief inquiry form in order to receive notice of information sessions.
+Complete this brief inquiry form in order to receive notice of upcoming classes and the mandatory information sessions.

 A Local Challenge:

 • Charleston demonstrated the 5th fastest growing gap between rich and poor residents in the US from 2011-2016.

 • Median income levels for African-American and Hispanic households in Charleston County are less than half that of white households.